 These homemade chocolate cookies are a great quick and straightforward bake.
 There’s little effort involved in pulling together a cookie batter and after a quick bake in the oven you have a far superior biscuit to anything you can buy shop bought.

-These homemade chocolate cookies are great for a child’s first solo bake.
+These easy chocolate & hazelnut cookies are great for a child’s first solo bake.
 Cookies are forgiving, there’s no uniform shape, they are not meant to be dainty.
 For an extra special treat, my kids enjoy these with my 2 Ingredient Nutella Hot Chocolate.

 Why you’ll love this recipe